-The BCA calculates a Benefit Cost Ratio (BCR) of 3.20 with a net present value (NPV) of over \$215 million.
-Additional BCA information and explanation on the sensitivity analysis scenarios shown in Table 4 is provided in the separate Benefit-Cost Analysis Report.
+The BCA calculates a benefit-cost ratio (BCR) of 1.97 with a net present value (NPV) of over \$130.6 million.
+Additional BCA information and an explanation on the sensitivity analysis scenarios are shown in Table 4 is provided in the separate Benefit-Cost Analysis Report.

 Table 4.
-Benefit Cost Analysis and Sensitivity Analyses Results
+Benefit-Cost Analysis Results